Hello! I’m Michelle.

 My job is to get you to the table.
 With self-knowledge and the language to communicate it, you can join in the many conversations that will happen along the way.

 So let’s start a conversation.
 A discussion about the importance of knowing your strengths.
-As we talk I hope to discover ways we can hold more of these conversations in schools and in families.
+I hope to discover ways we can bring these important conversations into schools and into families.
 Because everyone should know what they “bring to the table”.